 The import and export of local currency is prohibited.
 The import of foreign currency is unlimited, subject to declaration of funds exceeding US$5,000 on arrival.
 Export is allowed up to the amount imported and declared.

 Money should be exchanged at banks or state-run CADECAs.
+You will be required to present your passport at all Cadecas and Banks when exchanging money.
 Dollars attract a 10% surcharge on top of the normal commission (US citizens should bring Euros or Sterling to exchange).
 All local currency must be exchanged again before leaving the country.
 Card transactions attract a surcharge (of up to 12.5%) - see below.

 Cuba duty free